 In the early 90’s, quite a few games were mentioned for UK release by Italian company “Idea”, and quite a few did actually make it over here… Apart from Sturmtruppen.

-Sturmtruppen was described as a kind of Midnight Resistance style game, with plenty of jumping and shooting action.
+Sturmtruppen was described as a sort of Midnight Resistance style game, with plenty of jumping and shooting action.
 The game was mentioned in Commodore Format very briefly, but never seen again.
 It is thanks to Mr Fox that we are able to see a first glimpse of what the game looked like.

-Sturmtruppen was planned for both the Amiga and the C64, and it was based on a comic strip lampooning the military life during a war which might or might not be the WWII – it was mostly an excuse to make fun of the idiocy of war and military-types in general.
+Sturmtruppen was planned for both the Amiga (later released) and the C64, and it was based on a comic strip lampooning the military life during a war which might or might not be the WWII – it was mostly an excuse to make fun of the idiocy of war and military-types in general.
 The strip ran for about 20 years with declining fortunes, and was periodically revived by the agency which owns the right to the original strips and its sequels, done by in-house artists.

 The author of the strip, Franco “Bonvi” Bonvicini was one of the most famous Italian comicbook authors during the Seventies, close friend of Hugo Pratt of Corto Maltese fame.
 He was at the game preview where Fabio Rossi was present, in his customary stuporous state, and the whole affair was quite disconcerting to everyone involved – but Fabio still prizes a sketch of himself as a Sturmtruppen that was drawn perfectly.